 One of our main goals is to offer the ex-pats working here a better quality of life.
-We have around eight million people from Asian countries where cricket is the most popular game, like India, Pakistan, Afghanistan, Bangladesh,
+We have around eight million people from Asian countries where cricket is the most popular game, like India, Pakistan, Afghanistan, Bangladesh,and c.

 The UK has extremely deep pockets and interest in investing in sports has sparked excitement at the ICC.
 “If you look at the other sports they have been involved in, I think they would like cricket,” said ICC President Greg Barclay.
 “Considering their general progress in the sport, cricket would do quite well in Saudi Arabia.
 They are very keen to invest in the sport and given their presence in the region, cricket seems a pretty obvious target.

 The country’s heavy investment in sport and hosting tournaments and events at the highest level in the kingdom has been criticized in some quarters as ‘sports laundering’ – an attempt to put it in a positive light to draw attention to an allegedly bad record treatment of women’s human rights and the assassination of Washington Post reporter Jamal Khashoggi at the Saudi consulate in Istanbul.
 These activities include transforming soccer legend Lionel Messi into a brand ambassador, staging heavyweight title fights, and extravagant wrestling shows.